dnaka91/mabo/book/src/reference/schema/index.md

 These types have special meanings that either allow for more compact representation on the wire format, or are beneficial in low-level languages that give fine grained control over memory.

-#### Non-zero values `non_zero<T>`
+#### Non-zero values `NonZero<T>`

 This wrapper type defines, that the contained type is not zero.
 Depending on the type this can have a different meaning.

 - `u8`-`u128`, `i8`-`i128`: The integer is guaranteed to be non-zero.
-- `string`, `bytes`: The value is guaranteed to contain at least one character or byte.
+- `String`, `Bytes`: The value is guaranteed to contain at least one character or byte.

 The reason for this type is two-fold.
 First off, it allows to be more strict about certain values, where a zero number or empty string is not allowed.

-Then, on the wire format when combined with an `option<T>`, it allows to use use less bytes for the value.
+Then, on the wire format when combined with an `Option<T>`, it allows to use use less bytes for the value.
 As the value can't take be zero or empty, this state can be used to represent the missing state of the option.

 | Language   | Definition  |
 | ---------- | ----------- |